Letting a property - the pivotal points

 Best in show

 The most successful journeys into buy-to-let start with a responsible letting agent.
-Of paramount importance is selecting an agent, such as Hanover, registered with ARLA (the Association of Regulated Letting Agents).
+Of paramount importance is selecting an agent, such as Hanover, registered with ARLA (the Association of Residential Letting Agents).

 All ARLA members are fully qualified professionals who must follow a strict code of conduct, thus ensuring both the landlord and tenant are protected, and that legislation is followed - health and safety, and financial requirements.